 Laws vary from state to state, so looking up your state's statutes on wills is essential to ensure that your handwritten will is valid.

-A signed handwritten document that describes what should happen to property after your death is not necessarily a valid holographic will.
+A signed handwritten document that describes what should happen to the property after your death is not necessarily a valid holographic will.
 States that accept holographic wills have different legal requirements.

 Some states require a holographic will to be entirely in the testator's handwriting.
-Other states allow a holographic will to be partially typed if important provisions, such as who receives your property or who will be guardian of your children, are in the testator's handwriting.
+Other states allow a holographic will to be partially typed if important provisions, such as who receives your property or who will be the guardian of your children, are in the testator's handwriting.

 Other common requirements for a valid holographic will are:

 States may have other requirements.
 For example, North Carolina law requires that a holographic will must be found "among the testator's valuable papers or effects" or in a place where the testator put it for safekeeping.